 You Need Images in Your Blog Posts!

-Having a blog image is vital to the life of your blog post.
+Having images in your blog posts is vital to the life of your blog post.

-Not only are they visually appealing to your readers, they also play a role in your rankings.
+Not only are they visually appealing to your readers, they also play a role in your rankings and encourage more social shares.

 Good SEO Demands Images in a Blog Post!